 All these punctuation marks may be confusing at the beginning, but I promise after you do a couple of exercises, you will learn to see the differences.

-I have certainly enjoyed showing you a little part of the marvellous world of punctuation, and I really hope you have enjoyed learning about it as well.
+I have thoroughly enjoyed showing you a little part of the marvelous world of punctuation, and I really hope you have enjoyed learning about it as well.